 * Money typically goes from the publisher to the agency, they take their commission out and forward your part to you.
 It is my understanding that legally, this has to happen within 2 weeks of the agency receiving the check.
-I would want this in the agreement.
+There may be exceptions to this arrangement, in which the publisher sends your portion of the monies directly -- for example, if you live in a foreign country, this might alleviate some of the bank fees.
+Doesn't really matter either way, but you need to know how you're going to get paid, and I would want this in the agreement.

 * Expenses: If you request unusual services such as courier, overnight delivery, etc, you may have to pay for such expenses (I have never once had to charge expenses in this fashion, because my clients don't request unusual services.
 Regular postage, office supplies, etc, I pay for).
 In addition, you may have to pay for shipping of your own book overseas for foreign sales.
 This is normal.
 Any such charges should be well-explained to you, and documented/invoiced.
 NOT NORMAL: Requiring you to go out of pocket for special 3rd party editors or "consulting services" or similar.
 Major.
 Red.
 Flag.